-First webinar: Internal processes for drafting Research Agendas
+Webinar 1: Internal processes for drafting research agendas

 - Exploring personal and institutional agendas

 - Strategic choices for a policy relevant research agenda

-- Planning and drafting a research agenda within a think tank
+- Planning and drafting a research agenda for a think tank

-- Recognising the critical dimensions of the context where a think tank works
+- Recognising the critical aspects of the context where a think tank works

-- Determining who are the most important stakeholders to consult
+- Determining who the most important stakeholders are

-- Strategically choosing how to engage with stakeholders taking into account the political context
+- Strategically choosing how to engage with stakeholders considering the political context

-- Identifying new trends in policy debates at the global and regional level that can have important implications for national policy debates and can create new financing and impact opportunities.
+- Identifying new trends in policy debates at the global and regional level, which can have important implications for national policy debates, new funding and impact opportunities

-Personal task: Plan a research agenda drafting process and a stakeholder engagement strategy
+The personal task: to plan a research agenda drafting process and a stakeholder engagement strategy

 Kick-off: May 2nd, 2017